ingvast/pdf-export/README.md

 * `shadow` is not implemented. (partly becauyse I cannot figure out what it does).

 ### Draw related
+* When using draw without setting a drawing color, REBOL automatically chooses some color different from the background.
+That transformation is not right.
 * The draw pen cannot be an image
 * Images can have linear transformations, so the general method of setting all four corners of an image does not render correctly.
 * Spline not implemented
 * Nothing from  Shape subdialect is implemented

+### Standard compliance
+* When resulting pdf file is checked with [veraPDF](http://veraPDF.org) a few warnings/errors are detected.
+However, none seemingly critical.